bhstark2/latency/report.md

 While appearing to the network as if it were an Ethernet-based device, Wi-Fi is very different in that it not "switched" as is modern-day Ethernet.
-Rather, it is more like early versions of Ethernet where only a single transmitter at a time is allowed, with more sophisiticated arbitrage of the basic transmission opportunity (TXOP) than original Ethernet.
+Rather, it is more like early versions of Ethernet where only a single transmitter at a time is allowed, with more sophisticated arbitrage of the basic transmission opportunity (TXOP) than original Ethernet.